SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 ---

-In the IT world you often handle secure data, which you don't want to share with the whole universe.
-But how can you hide those from the outsiders?
-What if you would like to share those only with your group?
-And another data with another group?
+In the IT world you often handle sensitive data, which you don't want to share with the whole universe.
+But how you can hide those contents from outsiders?
+What if you would like to share those things only with a specific group of users?
+Or other data with another group?

 Of course there is a simple solution for that: permission system.
 Almost every software has permissions which handle what u can see & do.